FFTAI/Wiki-GRx/zenoh/README.md

 ### Function Explanation(robot_Clinet)
 When running *demo_robot_client* scripts, it will pop up a robot client panel in the command window.
 There are thirteen selections for the user to choose from.
 Type out the name and press Enter to select and use different functions:

-- **Enable**: Enable the force applied to the motor; the motor cannot move freely.
+- **Enable**: The enable function results in the motor being operable; the motor cannot move freely.

-- **Disable**: Disable the force applied to the motor; the robot arm can move freely.
+- **Disable**: The disable function results in the motor being inoperable.; the robot arm can move freely.

 - **Set_Home**: This function is used during the calibration task before any work starts.
 It gets sensor offsets and saves them to `sensor_offset.json`.
 This file can be used to calibrate all the absolute encoders.